 The Bowen Island Community Foundation’s success relies on a hardworking, passionate, and stable Board of Directors who collectively offer a range of relevant skills and knowledge to the Foundation’s mission and strategy.
-Our approach to recruiting and electing new Board members from our local community is open and transparent.

 David Podmore, O.B.C., Chair